aldryn/aldryn-docs/docs/tutorial/customisation.rst

 Find the file ``private/SASS/settings/_bootstrap.scss``, and open it by double-clicking.

+.. todo:: an image for the file in the file list

 In the file, find the line::

     $text-color: #666;

+.. todo:: an image of the file editor with about seven lines listed and the appropriate line highlighetd

 and change ``#666`` to ``red``.
 Hit **Save**.